 If you were to ask yourself how often do you feel hungry what would the answer be?
 Use this hunger scale to determine just how hungry you really are.

 Whenever you feel peckish, ask yourself, 'On a scale of 1 to 10, how hungry am I’?

 If you register 5 or below, you aren’t hungry, but your brain has suggested food to you for another reason.
-Look at some of the most common reasons why you might feel like eating when you’re not hungry as listed above.
+Perhaps you are thirsty, bored or in need of mental stimulation.
+Grab a glass of water and get into a good book!

 If you feel a 6, 7 or an 8 on the scale, you are feeling true physical hunger.
 You many have a rumbling stomach, find yourself losing concentration, and begin thinking about specific foods you want to eat.
 This is time to eat!

 If you get to a 9 or 10, you are probably over-hungry, so you may overeat.
-At this point, it’s really important to remember to eat slowly and watch for the signs that you have had enough.
+At this point, it’s really important to remember to eat slowly, choose healthy snacks and watch for the signs that you have had enough.